 IF YOU HAVE A SUMP PUMP

 Check the sump pump for proper operation.
 Many times the float valve will stick due to iron deposits.
 Failure of the sump pump will cause this condition.
 Correcting the sump pump operation should be referred to a qualified plumber.

 IF YOU HAVE STORM DRAIN TO THE STREET

 Have a plumber check if the storm drain line is open and not blocked.
 Many times the line to the street is blocked and simply needs to be snaked clean.
 If this is the case in either of the above, your problem may be fixed by a plumber instead of installing new drain tiles, (lines).

 If both of these steps fail, then it is likely that you will need drain line replacement.
 We encourage home owners to get several opinions and quotes in order to make a good decision in your choice of contractors.

-A. If your foundation is constructed with block walls, then injection would not be recommended.
-In our opinion, block foundations can be repaired either from the inside or outside by installation of a new drain line system.
+If your foundation is constructed with block walls, then injection would not be recommended.
+In our opinion, block foundations can be repaired either from the inside or outside by the installation of a new drain line system.
 These are installed and drained to your sump pump system, or the storm drain established when the home was built.
-Other systems that may be necessary in block foundations are the applications of Slab Pier systems, Push Pier systems, Helix piers or (Ram Jack) horizontal stabilizers due to wall shift.
+Other systems that may be necessary for block foundations are the applications of Slab Pier systems, Push Pier systems, Helix piers or (Ram Jack) horizontal stabilizers due to wall shift.

 There are many good block foundation contractors in Michigan that can be found on Google.com.